software-mansion/react-native-reanimated/LIMITATIONS.md

 ## Android-specific issues

-### Performance

-We are aware of some performance issues, especially on Android.
-We are currently working on performance improvements to address these issues.

 ### Animation removal

 After removing the animation from view style props on Android, changes applied during the animation sometimes aren't reverted.
 Removal of styles applied during animation works properly on iOS, though.